Season Summary: 1977

 John Fanning played his 100th senior game during the year, while defender Frank Pocervina was awarded the Andy Taylor Memorial Trophy for the best and fairest player for the season in the seniors.
 Brian Lowe was runner-up with Peter Gardner in third place.
 Lowe and Gardner also shared the goalkicking honours for the season with a total of 41.
 First-year player, John Nash, won the most courageous player trophy.
 Tony McVeigh won the Reserves best and fairest award with Laurie Taylor in third place.
-The Seconds, once again coached by Tom Russell, failed to make the finals and the Thirds, undere the coaching of Gary Ward, finished third after the home-and-away rounds with 12 wins and 6 defeats.
+The Seconds, once again coached by Tom Russell, finished last with just one victory and 17 losses while the Thirds, under the coaching of Gary Ward, finished third after the home-and-away rounds with 12 wins and 6 defeats.
 However, they were beaten by Brunswick, the eventual runners-up to Sandringham, on their home ground in the first semi-final.
 Phil Collins was senior team manager in this season, while Terry Maloney and George Bird looked after the Seconds and Tom Bell the Thirds.

 Captain/coach Mal Allen departed at the end of the season, along with Bob Percy (1969-1977 135 games, 63 goals, 1969 & 1976 premiership player, best & fairest 1976) who accepted the captain-coach role at West Footscray.